Threality/CollatzConjecture/README.md

 If you know how to optimise it further, please improve it, but make sure you let me know because I want to see it!

-Also Im not sure whether recursive is faster than using a while loop
+Also Im not sure whether recursive is faster than iterative.